 The tall, spiky gladiolus blooms find their way through other plants to give an extra "pop" of summer color.

 Lilies are perennial bulbs that add quick color and height to any garden.

-Many summer-blooming bulbs, like Dahlias, Gladiolus and Caladium, are annuals, meaning that in areas where the ground freezes you’ll either have to dig them up and store them for planting next year, or you'll just enjoy them for a single season as you do Marigolds and Petunias.
-Their need to be 'lifted' out of the garden and stored over the winter actually makes it really easy to rearrange and change up your design plans each year.
+Many summer-blooming bulbs, like Dahlias, Gladiolus, and Caladium, are annuals.
+This means that in areas where the ground freezes, you’ll either have to dig them up and store them for planting next year, or you'll just enjoy them for a single season as you do Marigolds and Petunias.
+Their need to be lifted out of the garden and stored over the winter actually makes it really easy to rearrange and change up your design plans each year.

 Gladiolus bulbs are small and take up almost no horizontal space, making them a perfect candidate for clumping in groups.

-This constant rearranging in your gardens can also teach you a lot about your space.
+This rearranging in your gardens can also teach you a lot about your space.
 If you’d eventually like to add more perennials to your beds, filling in with annuals can help you decide which perennials would look best.
-If you loved the look that Caladium's groundcover-type foliage brought to your shade garden, try planting Lamium in their place for a long-lasting look.
-Did you enjoy the huge blooms that Dahlias provided and did you find yourself cutting them to bring indoors for bouquets?
-The huge blooms of Hibiscus’ lend a similar feel and come back year after year.
+For example, if you loved the look that Caladium's groundcover-type foliage brought to your shade garden, try planting perennial Lamium in their place for a long-lasting look.

-Working with annuals can help you flesh out your design aesthetic and get your garden just right without the pressure of permanence that can come with perennials.
+Working with annuals can help you experiment and learn more about your design aesthetic.
+You can get your garden just right without the pressure of permanence that can come with perennials.
 And maybe you have so much fun with planning and re-creating your gardens each year with annuals, you decide to leave permanent space for them in your beds.

 Tiger Flowers, also known as Mexican Shellflowers, produce 3-petaled, low-growing blooms in a mix of vibrant colors, with striking spotted centers.
 A close relative of the iris, thes...